0xbadc0fee/ECE530-HW4/README.md

 5. Log into the Control Node and do the following steps:
 6. Install ansible (see hw4 docs)
 7. establish a password based ssh connection from the control host to the managed host
-8. confirm user has sudoer (i.e. run ~sudo -i~)
+8. confirm user has sudoer (i.e. run '$ sudo -i')
 9. log out back to control node
 ## Passwordless SSH connection
 1. create SSH key pairs for Control Host ~ssh-keygen~
-2. push the public SSH key of the control node to the managed node (ssh) [ ssh-copy-id -i ansible@192.168.1.81], provide passwords when requested
+2. push the public SSH key of the control node to the managed node (ssh) '$ ssh-copy-id -i ansible@192.168.1.81', provide passwords when requested
 3. attempt to ssh connect without password
 4. install ansible on control node
-5. edt /etc/ansible/hosts file and add the following line [shards]
+5. edt '$ /etc/ansible/hosts' file and add the following line
+> [shards]
-192.168.1.81
+> 192.168.1.81
 6. test ansible ping to managed host
-  $ ansible shards -m ping -u ansible
+>  $ ansible shards -m ping -u ansible
 ## Ansible Playbook Execution
 1. import the .zip file for hw4 and extract it in some folder
 2. from the extracted folder run the playbook with the following arguments
-  $ ansible-playbook playbook.yml -l shards -u ansible -kK~
+>  $ ansible-playbook playbook.yml -l shards -u ansible -kK~
 3. when playbook has run, ssh into managed host
 4. May have to run playbook second time
 ## Validation
 1. from managed host, check docker containers, should be 1 primary and 2 secondary
-  $ sudo docker ps -a
+>  $ sudo docker ps -a
 2. done.